CescaNeri/BigData-CloudPlatforms/index.md

 Questions on all (theoretical and practical) aspects of the course, including both modules and seminars.

+- Exam must be in presence
+- Be prepared :)
+- All the lectures are subjects of questions

 **Exam Dates:**

 - 21 December